Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Vector spaces with atoms

-\begin{myexample} Consider the graph atoms~\cite[Section 7.3.1]{bojanczyk_slightly2018}, i.e.~the case when the atoms structure $\atoms$ is the Rado graph.
-For an atom tuple $\bar a$, define $\chi_{\bar a} : \atoms \to \field $ to be the characteristic function of the common neighborhood of $\bar a$, i.e.~the function which maps an atom to 1 if it has an edge to all atoms in $\bar a$, and otherwise maps the atom to 0.
-This is a finitely supported function, so it belongs to $\forms \atoms$.
-For $n \in \set{1,2,\ldots}$, let
+Assume to the contrary that such an orbit-finite spanning set $X\subseteq \forms\atoms$ exists.
+Let $k$ be a number such that every function in $X$ is supported by at most $k$ atoms; such a number exists since $X$ is orbit-finite.
+Fix any finite set $T$ of more than $k$ atoms.
+Define $\chi_T : \atoms \to \field $ to be the characteristic function of the common neighborhood of $T$, i.e.~the function which maps an atom to 1 if it has an edge to all atoms in $T$, and otherwise maps the atom to 0.
+This function is supported by $T$, so it belongs to $\forms \atoms$.